Diverse experiences of unpaid carers across the caring trajectory

 Diane Fox In progress

-The number of people caring for an elderly, sick or disabled relative is growing worldwide, so finding the optimum ways to support them in their caring role is increasingly important.
+The number of people caring for disabled, elderly or ill relatives, partners or friends is growing, so finding the most effective ways to support them in their caring role is increasingly important.

-The main aim of this study is to understand the factors carers consider linked to their satisfaction with social services and quality of life over time.
+The main aim of this study is to understand the factors linked to carers’ satisfaction with social services and quality of life over time.

-A questionnaire will be sent to a sample of carers recruited via local authorities containing repeated measures previously collected in the 2018/19 PSS SACE plus additional questions.
-The degree to which carers’ satisfaction and quality of life scores differ from scores collected around 18 months before the start of this study will be examined.
-Factors associated with changes will be explored and subgroups of carers compared.
+A questionnaire will be sent to a sample of carers recruited via four local authorities containing questions previously collected in the 2018/19 Personal Social Survey for Adult Carers in England, plus additional questions.
+The degree to which carers’ satisfaction and quality of life scores differ from scores collected in 2018/19 will be examined.
+Factors associated with changes will be explored and the scores of subgroups of carers will be compared.

-Sixty semi-structured telephone interviews will be conducted, including a subset of survey participants and ‘seldom heard’ carers recruited via community groups and informal networks, to provide further in-depth information about the services, support and other factors carers perceive as contributory to their satisfaction and quality of life over time.
+Sixty semi-structured telephone interviews will be conducted, including a subset of survey participants.
+The remaining interviews will be with a sample of carers more likely to be excluded from services and research, including carers from ethnic minority communities and/or carers who identify as LGBT+.
+They will be invited to take part in the study via community groups, informal networks and social media.
+The interviews will provide further in-depth information about the services, support and other factors carers find helpful in maintaining their satisfaction with social care services and quality of life over time.